 While we're on the subject of length, note that some experts don't confine resumes to one page anymore.
 Especially experienced candidates should feel free to use two pages (or sometimes more) [source: Ireland].
 If you do use multiple pages, list your name on the top of each one.
 No matter how many pages you have, if you're submitting a hard copy to a prospective employer, you should cough up the extra money to print your resume on nice paper and with a sophisticated printer.

 A cover letter should always accompany your resume.
 Although this, too, should be concise, a cover letter gives you an opportunity to explain why you're a perfect fit for the job in question.

-If you want to learn about negotiating your salary or you'd like to see resume samples, explore the links on the next page.
+If you want to learn about negotiating your salary or you'd like to see resume samples, explore the links below.

 - Beatty, Richard H. "How to Write a Resume If you Didn't Go to College."
 John Wiley and Sons, 2003.
 (Dec.
 16, 2008). http://books.google.com/books?id=uFNQYjhOUHEC

 - Curtis, Rose.
 "The Resume.com Guide to Writing Unbeatable Resumes."
 McGraw-Hill Professional, 2004.
 (Dec.
 16, 2008). http://books.google.com/books?id=0XY46ptxdXwC